 Performance

 XLFill is designed to be fast enough that performance is never a concern for typical report generation.
-Here are the numbers.
+For large workloads, streaming and parallel modes push throughput even further.

 Benchmarks